alexhokl/notes/dotnet.md

 - background GC can remove dead objects in ephemeral generations and it can also expand the heap if needed during a generation 1 garbage collection

+#### Typical issues

+- a very high percentage time paused for garbage collection
+- individual GCs with unusually long pauses
+  - likely a GC thread problem
+- excessively induced GCs (induced GCs vs total GCs)
+- excessive number of gen2 GCs
+- long suspension issues
+  - suspension usually should take much less than 1ms
+- excessive number of pinned handles
+  - it is a concern if there are hundreds of it especially if it is during ephemeral GCs

 ### Code Analysis